PhilMele/M2Project/readme.md

    ### 3.6 Alternative Endings <a name="alternative-endings"></a>

-   Within `second-screen-div`, `restart-game-in-game-div` is used to offer the user to restart the game by cliking `#restart-game-in-game-button`.
+   Within `.second-screen-div`, `.restart-game-in-game-div` is used to offer the user to restart the game by cliking `#restart-game-in-game-button`.
 This feature is only available at certain moment of the game, and is not accessible during dialogues and fights.
 Most RPG of the time did not allow users to restart game during these sequences, and the decision was taken to do the same.

    Regarding game endings, the user can end the game in different ways.
 These different ways are handled with `gameOver()`.